-Methods available upon request by method number from ""Methods for Analysis by the U.S. Geological Survey National Water Quality Laboratory--Determination of Inorganic and Organic Constituents in Water and Fluvial Sediments,2" Open File Report 93-125, 1993 (referred to as "USGS Methods").
+Method available upon request by method number from "Methods for Analysis by the U.S. Geological Survey National Water

+Quality Laboratory-Determination of Inorganic and Organic Constituents in Water and Fluvial Sediments," Open File Report 93-125, 1993 (referred to as "USGS Methods").

-I-2601-90, referenced in Section 611.611.Methods available upon request by method number from 1993, or Book 5, Chapter A-1, "Methods for Determination of Inorganic Substances in Water and Fluvial Sediments," 3rd ed., USGS Techniques of Water Resource Investigation: 05-A1, 1989" 3rd ed., Open-File Report 85-495, 1989, as appropriate (referred to as "USGS Methods").
+Methods available upon request by method number from Book 5, Chapter A-1, "Methods for Determination of Inorganic Substances in Water and Fluvial Sediments," 3rd ed., USGS Techniques of Water-Resource Investigation: 05-A1, 1989 (referred to as "USGS Methods").

-Methods available upon request by method number from ""Methods for Determination of Radioactive Substances in Water and Fluvial Sediments," Chapter A5 in Book 5 of ""Techniques of Water-Resources Investigations of the United States Geological Survey," 1977.
+Methods available upon request by method number from "Methods for Determination of Radioactive Substances in Water and Fluvial Sediments," Chapter A5 in Book 5 of "Techniques of Water-Resources Investigations of the United States Geological Survey," 1977.